Wedding days aren’t made of perfectly posed moments—they’re made of movement, emotion, and everything happening in between.

 Love Notes / Audra + Marc Riner

-Hi, I’m Blair—a wedding photographer based in Spokane and Coeur d’Alene.
+Hi, I’m Blair—a Documentary wedding photographer based in Spokane and Coeur d’Alene.

 The Artist /